WPChill/rsvp/readme.txt

 Tested up to: 4.5
 Stable tag: 2.1.8

-The RSVP Plugin was created to be an easy, simple to use event management plugin to handle registrations for a single event.
+The RSVP Plugin was created to be a straightforward event management plugin to handle registrations for a single event.

 == Description ==

-> <strong>A word around support:</strong> We are always here to help you with your RSVP plugin needs.
-However, we do only check in on the main WordPress forums weekly.
+> <strong>A word about support:</strong> We are always here to help you with your RSVP plugin needs.
+However, we do only check in on the main WordPress forums bi-weekly.
 >
 > If you are looking for a quicker or more in-depth support response it is suggested to check out <a href="https://www.rsvpproplugin.com/" target="_blank" title="[new window to RSVP Pro]">RSVP Pro</a> or you can <a href="https://www.rsvpproplugin.com/contact/" target="_blank">Contact Us</a> and we will help you as best as possible.

 Create and manage your event with ease.
-The RSVP plugin has been around for over five years now and will continue to be around as an easy and full featured event management plugin.
-We know how stressful running an event we are here to help make it slightly less stressful.
+The RSVP plugin has been around for over five years now and will continue to be around as an easy and full-featured event management plugin.
+We know how stressful running an event can be, we are here to make it less so.

 = FEATURES =
 * Easy to customize text
 * No need to know a passcode to RSVP
-* Ability to set a passcode per-attendee
+* Ability to set a passcode per attendee
 * Easy attendee management
 * Relate attendees to make it easier for groups and families to RSVP together
 * Email notifications